paypal/squbs/docs/http-services.md

 ### High-Level Java API

-The high-level server-side API is represented by Akka HTTP's `Route` artifact and it's directives.
+The high-level server-side API is represented by Akka HTTP's `Route` artifact and its directives.
 To use a `Route` to handle requests, just provide a class extending the `org.squbs.unicomplex.RouteDefinition` trait and provide the `route` method as follows:

 ```java
 import akka.http.javadsl.server.ExceptionHandler;